SLorant/Mage-Terra/README.md

 # Mage Terra

 Mage Terra is a multiplayer real-time board game.
 Players place down dominoes to create their own kingdom.
-The objective is to connect the dominoes and form areas to earn points.
+The objective is to connect the dominoes creating areas to earn points.
 At the start of each round, based on a scoring system, players take turns choosing a domino to place.
 The player with the highest score at the end of the game wins.

 ## Features

-- Open & Private rooms: Players can engage in matches with randomly matched opponents or create their own rooms to play with friends.
+- Open & private rooms: You can engage in games with randomly matched opponents or create your own room to play with friends
-- Choose your avatar and name: There are several high quality avatars you can choose from to play as.
+- Choose your avatar and name: There are several avatars to play as, they are mages from all over the world
-- Real-time gameplay: Experience seamless real-time gameplay with Firebase Realtime Database.
-- Core mechanics: Strategically place dominoes to maximize points by creating interconnected areas.
+- Core gameplay: Connect the dominoes, create the largest colored areas, and earn the highest score
-- Arcane system: Always keep track of arcanes, they decide who gets to pick the best dominoes first!
+- Arcane system: Keep track of arcanes as they decide who gets to pick the best dominoes first
-- Score tracking & mini-boards: You can see each player's score, and their kingdoms throughout the game.
+- Score tracking & mini-boards: You can see each player's score, and their kingdoms throughout the game
-- Responsive: Play on mobile, desktop
+- Responsive: Play on mobile or desktop

 ## Technologies Used